bobbydreamer/Udacity-Nano_Degree_Data_Engineering/Project 3 - Cloud Data Warehouses( AWS )/AWS_and_Redshift.md

 ```

 ## Redshift
+1. Column-storage : Can be used calculating values in a column of very big table.
+2. Massively Parallel Processing(MPP) databases parallelize the execution of one query on multiple CPUs/Machines.
+3.

 Redshift is a cluster, it has two types of nodes,
 1. **Leader Node** :
     * Coordinates compute notes